 The fine prescribed for the purposes of section 16A(2) of the Act is $200.

-16. Application for authorization to practise or for restoration to the Register
+16. Application for authorisation to practise or for restoration to the Register

-(1) An application for an authorization to practice for the purposes of section 16A(1)(b) and (4) and section 16A(2) and (4) of the Act shall be in the form of a form approved by the Board.
+(1) An application for an authorisation to practise for the purposes of section 16A(1)(b) and (4) and section 16A(2) and (4) of the Act shall be in the form of a form approved by the Board.

-(2) An applicant for an authorization under section 16A(2) and (4) of the Act shall submit together with the application made for the purposes of that provision —
+(2) An applicant for an authorisation under section 16A(2) and (4) of the Act shall submit together with the application made for the purposes of that provision —

 (a) a statement setting out whether he has been convicted of any offences;